Wednesday, April 29, 2020

 a Japanese Kokeshi Doll and Thoughts of the Future

-Normally I am one of the many people who are on their way to a location on the global far from their home.
+Normally I am one of the many people who are on their way to a location on the globe far from their home.
 But as this virus ravages across the earth I am hunkered down in the Chicago area trying to stay productive.

 The positive side of being here for months and months is it has given me some time to reorganize things in my home and get to some of those projects that I put on the Some Day When I Have The Time list.
 I am finally getting to those boxes that have been sitting in my crawl space for so long that I’ve forgotten what’s in them.